Arecsu/colorf0x/README.md

 Highly inspired by [Adaptive Tab Bar Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour/).
 Part of the code has been taken from it.
 The main differences:

 - A cleaner codebase with less features
 - Colors in URL bars, active tabs, text color, etc are handled differently.
-Better contrast and readability.
+Better contrast and readability. **Very similar to how Chrome for Android does it**.
 - Reacts only to `theme-color` values from the website.
 It doesn't have the dynamic color algorithm that tries to match the website's header or background color that Adaptive Tab Bar Colour has.
 - No settings per website.
 No toggles.
 Just install and forget